If you have any kind of health issue, please pay attention to the role of your digestive system (even if it feels unrelated to your problem).

 How can you improve your digestion?

-So, eat your meals away from screens and take your time to chew each mouthful.
+So, eat your meals away from screens and really take your time to chew each mouthful.

 Enjoy some bitter foods before and with your meal